xNaCly/blog/content/posts/2022/optimize_websites.md

 This is a commonly discussed topic in the tech space, but lets think about it:

-- your website most liky wont need a framework such as react or angular
+- your website most likely wont need a framework such as react or angular
 - you should probably use SSR[^ssr] with the framework you're using (if its supported)
 - if you're writing a blog, switch to a static site generator such as [hugo](https://gohugo.io) or [ty11](https://www.11ty.dev)
 - if you really need dynamic content rerendering, optimize[^react_optimize] [^vuejs_optimize]!